Hyperhidrosis Surgery Program

 - Reduce postoperative recovery time

-Although surgery for hyperhidrosis is relatively simple, as with all operations, it still carries some risk.
 At Mass General, patients undergo the procedure at a world-renowned hospital that provides safe, high-quality care in virtually every specialty and subspecialty of medicine and surgery.

 Hyperhidrosis occurs when the body creates perspiration in excess of what is necessary to cool itself.
 The process of sweating is controlled by the sympathetic nervous system.
 This involuntary nervous system controls millions of sweat glands throughout the body, including many glands located in the hands.